Timeline of women's sports: 1910s

 1911 – Having inherited the St. Louis Cardinals from her father in 1911, Helene Britton became the first woman to own a major league baseball team.
-She was the head director of the Cardinals until 1917.

 1912 – Fanny Durack, from Australia, became the first female Olympic swimming champion at the 1912 Summer Olympics in Stockholm, Sweden, when she won the women's 100 m freestyle event.
 Compatriot, Mina Wylie finished second, becoming the first female swimming silver medallist.
 This was also the first olympics to include women's diving.

 1913 – Winifred McNair and Dora Boothby, both of Great Britain, won the first Wimbledon Championships ladies' doubles tournament.

+1913 - A single dribble became permitted in women's basketball as long as it bounces knee-high.

 1914 – The rules for women's basketball in the United States were altered to permit half-court play.

+1916 - Coaching from the sidelines was prohibited during women's basketball, except for halftime.

 1917 – Women's association football became popular on a large scale in the United Kingdom during the First World War, when employment in heavy industry spurred the growth of the game, much as it had done for men fifty years earlier.
 A team from England played a team from Ireland on Boxing Day 1917 in front of a crowd of 20,000 spectators.
 The following year, a knock-out competition called the Munitionettes Cup was held which attracted 30 teams.
 The final was played in front of a crowd of 22,000.

 1918 – Marie-Louise Ledru, a French athlete, has been credited as the first woman to race the now-defined marathon distance of 42.195 km.
 On September 29, 1918, Ledru reportedly completed the Tour de Paris Marathon in a time of 5 hours and 40 minutes and finished in 38th place.
-The International Association of Athletics Federations, the international governing body for the sport of athletics, however, recognizes Violet Piercy from England as having set the first women's world best in the marathon on October 3, 1926 with a time of 3:40:22.
+The International Association of Athletics Federations, the international governing body for the sport of athletics, however, recognizes Violet Piercy from England as having set the first women's world best in the marathon on October 3, 1926, with a time of 3:40:22.

+1918 - The bottom of the basket was removed in women's basketball.

+1918 - Substitutes were allowed for the first time in women's basketball (but could not re-enter the game).

+1918 - The bounce pass became allowed in women's basketball.

 1919 – Afghanistan became independent from British control and began working to "modernize the country" by introducing new sports and physical fitness opportunities for girls and women.
 Basketball and volleyball teams were created in all girls' high schools.